 Volunteers complete a brief written application, and have a short interview with members of our horticulture staff.
 Priority for selection is given to Putnam County residents.

-Master Gardener Volunteer training is held in alternate years.
+Master Gardener Volunteer training is held every two or three years.
 Trainees receive instruction from experts at Cornell Cooperative Extension and elsewhere on a broad spectrum of subjects applicable to home gardening, such as plant nutrition, soils, vegetable and fruit culture, trees, shrubs and lawns, diseases and insects that affect plants, pruning, and much more.
 After this instruction, trainees complete an examination and are certified as Master Gardener Volunteers.
 Advanced instruction is offered, and special seminars and refresher workshops are held so that Master Gardeners can stay current on gardening topics and keep their knowledge up-to-date.
+In Putnam County, the tuition fee is $375.00 for the training, which covers classes, an extensive resource manual and texts required for the training, as well as additional source materials.

 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.

-Each Master Gardener Volunteer trainee commits to "give back" 30 hours of service over a one year time period following certification for a total of 60 hours altogether the first year (training + volunteer time) and thirty yearly thereafter.
+Each Master Gardener Volunteer trainee commits to "give back" 30 hours of service per year following certification.
 Some Master Gardener Volunteers have volunteered for many years and enjoy the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.

-To fulfill their volunteer time commitment, Master Gardener Volunteers have in the past worked in the office to test soil samples, answer gardening questions through our horticulture hotline, teach gardening classes, organize and run the annual Spring & Summer Plant Sales, write articles for publication, speak or demonstrate to groups, and work in the demonstration gardens.
+To fulfill their volunteer time commitment, Master Gardener Volunteers have in the past worked in the office to test soil samples, answer gardening questions through our horticulture hotline, teach gardening classes, organize and run the May Plant Sale, write articles for publication, speak or demonstrate to groups, and work in the demonstration gardens.
 New program initiatives also are welcomed!

-If you are interested in becoming a Putnam County Master Gardener, please fill out the Putnam County Master Gardener Volunteer application, Putnam County Master Gardener Volunteer Interest Survey and mail to CCE Putnam County, 1 Geneva Rd., Brewster, NY 10509, attn: Kate Everitt.
+If you are interested in becoming a Putnam County Master Gardener Volunteer, please fill out the Putnam County Master Gardener Volunteer application and mail to CCE Putnam County, 1 Geneva Rd., Brewster, NY 10509.